ThomasMTurner/Educate/README.md

 # Educate
-Custom search engine built for academic research, educational content & learning, built with Rust and React.
+Custom search engine built for academic research, educational content & learning, built with Rust, Python and React.

 ## Goal
 The goal of this project is to built a search application which is primarily focused around educational resources.
 It is built around two primary features, a fully local search engine & a meta search engine.
 Results are aggregated from all of these sources, and final outputs are provided as links to these sources (browser re-direct) & summarisations (with a locally sourced LLM).